rabengraph/bb-wp-api/README.md

 	};
 	model.save(savedata);

-Get a page with the id 21 from the server:
+Get a wordpress page with the id 21 from the server:

 	var model;
 	model = new WordpressPage({